thehazyobserver/nftswapfinal/frontend/README.md

-# NFT Swap Dashboard (Frontend)
+# NFT Swap & Staking Platform (Frontend)

-This is a Vite + React scaffold for interacting with the MultiPoolFactoryNonProxy and SwapPool contracts.

-Features:
+A professional React application for swapping and staking NFTs, built with Vite and Tailwind CSS.

+## Features

+### Core Functionality
+- **Separated Interfaces**: Dedicated swap and staking interfaces for better UX
+- **NFT Swapping**: Swap your NFTs for others in the pool with intuitive interface
+- **NFT Staking**: Stake NFTs to earn rewards with approval handling
+- **Pool Management**: Browse and interact with multiple swap/staking pools
+- **Rewards System**: Claim accumulated staking rewards

+### Technical Features
-- Connect wallet via MetaMask
+- MetaMask wallet integration with Sonic Network support
-- Load pools from `getAllPools()` and display basic information
-- Pool detail modal with links and copy-to-clipboard
+- Responsive design with Tailwind CSS and custom animations
+- Optimized production builds with code splitting
+- Real-time NFT loading with skeleton states
+- Professional UI with enhanced visual feedback

 Quick start